top of page

 • Purpose and structure of Clinical Study Reports (CSR)

-• Overview of ICH E3 guideline
+• Overview of the ICH E3 guideline

 • Data presentation and interpretation in CSRs